 Tagle also emphasized the importance of tire maintenance in road safety.
 “It is important to change and check your tires regularly to avoid road accidents and other unnecessary incidents on your cars,” Tagle said.

 Petron Corp. representative Mike Potenciano discussed the importance of fuel and lubes in road safety.
 He also shared some ways on how Uber drivers can save their fuel, while adding some information on hydroplaning, and applying proper tire pressure and air when racing.

-Meanwhile, Academy Manager Paul Violeta of Lifeline Ambulance Service taught the drivers how to conduct a first aid on themselves and on their passengers following a road accident.
-Violeta also corrected many myths Filipinos do in treating the wounds and fractures.
+Meanwhile, Academy Manager Paul Violetta of Lifeline Ambulance Service taught the drivers how to conduct a first aid on themselves and on their passengers following a road accident.
+Violetta also corrected many myths Filipinos do in treating the wounds and fractures.

 Moreover, the MMDA chief inspector elaborated the rights of every driver and taught them the general formula of defensive driving.

 At the end of the program, C!
 Magazine’s Editor-in-Chief Carl Cunanan expressed his gratitude to everyone who participated in the C!
 Road Safety Campaign.

 “The reason why we do this is because we’ve all been driving easily, which is not very well done.
 We have to learn all these things, and we all have kids now that will drive, they’re going to take Uber, and they’re going to do all these things,” said Cunanan.

 “This is just one program we’re doing.
 Just to make things clear, we are a fully-Filipino organization.
 Everything’s made here, everything’s produced here, everything’s driven here.
 And I think the Philippines is a producer of programs that will go out to the world.
 In this case, the Philippines is a perfect example for widening Uber,” the EIC added.